Trump Administration Issues Key Recommendations to Nursing Homes, State and Local Governments

 Today, at the direction of President Trump, the Centers for Medicare & Medicaid Services (CMS), in consultation with the Centers for Disease Control and Prevention (CDC), issued critical recommendations to state and local governments, as well as nursing homes, to help mitigate the spread of the 2019 Novel Coronavirus (COVID-19) in nursing homes.
 The recommendations build on and strengthen recent guidance from CMS and CDC related to effective implementation of longstanding infection control procedures.

 Nursing homes (also known as “skilled nursing facilities” under the Medicare program and “nursing facilities” under Medicaid; or “long-term care facilities”) have become an accelerator for the virus because residents, who are generally vulnerable to complications from the virus, are even more so in an enclosed environment like a nursing home.
 In one Maryland nursing home, COVID-19 cases grew from one confirmed case one day to 64 confirmed cases the next.
 Hundreds of facilities across the country are experiencing increased numbers of cases among residents.
 To address this spread, CMS, which inspects Medicare-participating facilities to ensure compliance with Federal safety rules, has worked hand-in-hand with CDC to provide nursing homes with clear guidance on how they can keep their residents safe.
-Most recently, on that advised nursing homes to restrict visitors, helping prevent introduction of the virus into these facilities.
+Most recently, on March 13, CMS issued guidance that advised nursing homes to restrict visitors, helping prevent introduction of the virus into these facilities.

-Additionally, new, focused infection control surveys intended to assess facilities’ compliance with infection control requirements to ensure they are prepared to address the COVID-19 threat.
+Additionally, on March 23, CMS announced new, focused infection control surveys intended to assess facilities’ compliance with infection control requirements to ensure they are prepared to address the COVID-19 threat.
 In the initial wave of surveys during the week of March 30, CMS found that 36 percent of facilities inspected in recent days did not follow proper hand washing guidelines and 25 percent failed to demonstrate proper use of personal protective equipment (PPE).
 Both of these are longstanding infection control measures that all nursing homes are expected to follow per Federal regulation.
 CMS is continuing to conduct targeted infection control inspections to ensure nursing homes are prepared to confront COVID-19 and keep their residents safe.
 Finally, Medicare is now covering COVID-19 testing when furnished to eligible beneficiaries by certified laboratories.
-These laboratories to enter facilities to conduct COVID-19 testing.
+These laboratories may also choose to enter facilities to conduct COVID-19 testing.

 The recommendations announced today include: